Howard Johns (chair)

 Georgina Stevens has worked in sustainability for 16 years, working on all sides of the fence; she has worked as an environmental consultant in Asia, at NGOs including WWF-UK where she helped and challenged many companies on their environmental policies (to mention a few - M&S, Vodafone, Boots Plc, Nokia, Virgin and Canon) and has then helped shape some of the most respected sustainability programmes and initiatives during her tenure at both M&S and Virgin.

-She now runs sustainability advisory, One Pumpkin, supporting a wide range of organisations from start-ups to multinationals who all share the bravery and intention to look at things differently and make big changes.
+She now runs a sustainability advisory supporting a wide range of organisations from start-ups to multinationals who all share the bravery and intention to look at things differently and make big changes.
 Some of her recent work has included helping a $2bn valuation food company realise the bottom line benefits of sustainability as they went through their IPO, chairing a sustainable production workshop with Bafta, and doing pro-bono work for a fantastic food waste start up.

 She’s also a writer, campaigner and speaker on sustainability, with her own radio show, and she’s a mad keen cyclist too.

 Daniel has been involved since the inception of 10:10 way back in 2009; leading on the initial 10% campaign development, the Lighter Later campaign and latterly the pilot of the Solar Schools campaign.
 He also spent some time advising on the development and roll-out of the most exciting stuff yet – our new campaigns.